chopsake/FacialRecog/README.md

 FacialRecog
 ===========

-An experiment with facial recognition and social media on the Android platform.
+An experiment in facial recognition and social media on the Android platform.